-August 2020 Offering: On August 21, 2020, the Company closed on an underwritten public offering of common stock and warrants to purchase shares of common stock for gross proceeds of approximately \$14.4 million, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants ("August 2020 Offering").
+August 2020 Offering: On August 21, 2020, the Company closed on an underwritten public offering of common stock and warrants to purchase shares of common stock for gross proceeds of approximately \$14.4 million ("August 2020 Offering").
 Net proceeds totaled approximately \$13.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
 The August 2020 Offering was comprised of 1,064,678 shares of common stock priced at \$13.50 per share.
 Each share of common stock was accompanied by a warrant to purchase common stock.
 The warrants are exercisable into 1,064,678 shares of common stock.
-The securities comprising the units are immediately separable and were issued separately.
+The securities comprising the units were immediately separable and were issued separately.
 The warrants were exercisable beginning on the effective date of our stockholders' approval of a reverse stock split in an amount sufficient to permit the exercise in full of the warrants, which occurred on October 6, 2020, and will expire on the five-year anniversary of the closing date.

-March 2021 Offering: On March 19, 2021, the Company closed on an underwritten public offering of 3,795,816 shares of common stock, which includes the full exercise of the underwriters' over-allotment option, for gross proceeds of approximately \$20.9 million (the "March 2021 Offering").
+March 2021 Offering: On March 19, 2021, the Company closed on an underwritten public offering of 3,795,816 shares of common stock, for gross proceeds of approximately \$20.9 million (the "March 2021 Offering").
 Net proceeds totaled approximately \$18.9 million after deducting the underwriting discounts and commissions and other costs associated with the offering and after giving effect to the underwriters' full exercise of their overallotment option.